If you use the Internet more often than you'd like, you may benefit from learning how to overcome Internet addiction.

 4. Change Communication Patterns

 Instead of spending time online messaging your friends and family, set up a time to meet in person--if applicable.
+If you think you have a gaming addiction, try substituting your offline or Internet games for games you can play outside.
 As you change your communication patterns, you'll lessen your need to be online.

 6. Prioritize Your Needs

 Making your needs the main focus is a great way to alter your behaviors to align with your new direction.
 To illustrate, if you are a student with homework, instead of spending hours online when you get home, you set a goal to do your homework first.

 Not only will this help you tackle the items you have to do the most, it provides you with a sense of satisfaction.
 This feeling of fulfillment could prompt you to embark on other self-improvement endeavors.

 There are many activities you can do without the need for a computer or smartphone.
 Most communities have volunteer opportunities, sports teams, and civic groups you can be a part of.
 You could also participate in church, start hobbies like making crafts, or join a gym.